 Home and storage stores are typically thought to attract over-the-top, type-A personalities.
-The reality is they do, but everyone else still has stuff to store too.
+The reality is that they do, but everyone else still has stuff to store too.
 The mission was to frame The Container Store in a way to better connect with a wider, younger demographic.

 The void.
 We all have it.
 We all try to fill it with stuff.
 Old or new, it doesn’t matter.
 We buy and hold on to these things because they make us feel alive, or at least feel something.
 The Container Store wants to help you contain all the important, and unimportant stuff you use to fill your empty spaces.
 Don’t scream into the void, fill it.

 Everyone fills the void differently.
 Whatever fills yours will still fit in a box somewhere.
 Online videos explored the unique items we hold on to.